 We have learned throughout the spring and summer that as an institution, we have been nimble and adaptable.
 The cooperation from our community is the single biggest factor in our success thus far, and we anticipate maintaining these high standards as we embark on this next phase of our shared journey.
 The plan to return to campus is the result of countless hours of deliberation and consultation.
 The safety for our students, faculty, staff, is at the heart of every decision.

 Essential Staff Reporting to Work

-Beginning July 6, faculty and staff began to return to campus as scheduled by their divisional vice presidents.
+Faculty and staff will work on campus as scheduled by their divisional vice presidents.
 Remote work may still be required for employees in specific positions or in order to promote safety within office spaces, as well as potential limited office hours.

 Daily Health Checks